 Now part of giving our kids a global perspective is very practical.
 Many jobs of the future will include an ‘international’ component.
 With advances in technology the ways things have been done in the past is changing.
 I felt that giving our children a solid foundation in geography, exposing them to other cultures, and fostering a curious attitude about ‘other people’ would leave them open to working with or among people from various parts of the world.
 Since my job is to prepare them to live the life God has for them, which might entail a life lived outside the US, it seemed prudent.

 On a spiritual note, which was of even greater concern to me, our call as Christians is to spread the gospel to the ends of the earth.
 There is a great deal of our earth (some of it right in our community) that needs the healing love of Christ.
-So far, all of my kids have lived or ministered in a cross-cultural context.
+All four of my boys have lived or ministered in a cross-cultural context.
 From the outside, watching them, it seemed to be a natural progression.
 When the opportunities presented themselves they responded.
 Part of that is due to the fact that we cultivated a concern for the world, and that we went out of our way to dispel fear.

 I have met too many people who approach anyone who is ‘different’ (whether that difference be because of nationality, religion, or social class) with fear and suspicion.
 Most of us can rationalize what prejudices we hold.
 But that seed of suspicion, when allowed to grow, can choke out God’s message; that He loves the world (not just our little corner of it) and wants to reconcile people to Himself.
 As a parent and as a teacher I tried very hard to confront prejudices in myself and my kids when they popped up.
 I also tried very hard to create interest and curiosity about other cultures and places.